nautobot/go-nautobot/docs/PatchedBulkWritableVRFDeviceAssignmentRequest.md

 `func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) UnsetVirtualMachine()`

 UnsetVirtualMachine ensures that no value is present for VirtualMachine, not even an explicit nil
+### GetVirtualDeviceContext

+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) GetVirtualDeviceContext() BulkWritableCircuitRequestTenant`

+GetVirtualDeviceContext returns the VirtualDeviceContext field if non-nil, zero value otherwise.

+### GetVirtualDeviceContextOk

+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) GetVirtualDeviceContextOk() (*BulkWritableCircuitRequestTenant, bool)`

+GetVirtualDeviceContextOk returns a tuple with the VirtualDeviceContext field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualDeviceContext

+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) SetVirtualDeviceContext(v BulkWritableCircuitRequestTenant)`

+SetVirtualDeviceContext sets VirtualDeviceContext field to given value.

+### HasVirtualDeviceContext

+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) HasVirtualDeviceContext() bool`

+HasVirtualDeviceContext returns a boolean if a field has been set.

+### SetVirtualDeviceContextNil

+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) SetVirtualDeviceContextNil(b bool)`

+ SetVirtualDeviceContextNil sets the value for VirtualDeviceContext to be an explicit nil

+### UnsetVirtualDeviceContext
+`func (o *PatchedBulkWritableVRFDeviceAssignmentRequest) UnsetVirtualDeviceContext()`

+UnsetVirtualDeviceContext ensures that no value is present for VirtualDeviceContext, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)